fromtheoutfit/fadable/README.md

 # fadable
-Fadable: fade-in elements once they're in view.
+Fadable: fade in elements as they move into view